 Capacitors are available for vertical and horizontal mounting.

-Vertical (or standing) mounting is also called axial.
+Vertical (or standing) mounting is also called radial.

-Horizontal (or laying) mounting is also called radial.
+Horizontal (or laying) mounting is also called axial.

 Similar to resistors the available capacitor values are standardized in the E-series.
 The most common series is E-12: